 What steps must I take to maintain a current teaching certificate?

-To access the full renewal plan and the renewal computation sheet, please click here.
+To access the full Renewal Plan Manual, please click here.

 Included in the Certificate Renewal Credit Plan are the following: